 How to Assemble Salad

-In a medium sized mixing bowl, add the barley, caramelised shallots, ½ chopped pistachio, ½ chopped spring onions and dried cranberries.
+In a medium sized mixing bowl, add the barley, caramelised shallots, ½ chopped pistachio, ½ chopped scallions and dried cranberries.
 Then add 1 tbsp of olive oil, juice of ½ lemon, salt and pepper to taste.
 Mix thoroughly until well combined.

 On a large serving platter, place the barley salad.